A sophisticated WiFi auditing library for ESP32 microcontrollers

 Half-Handshakes and Smart Pivot

-- Marks the network as a "Hot Target" with active clients
+- Marks the network as having active clients

 Hidden Network Discovery